Don't let a difficult person get you down. These tips can help you rise above and find compassion in challenging situations.

 5. Walk Away if Necessary

 Difficult people can often draw you into a field of negativity.
 If you feel like you can’t maintain your awareness and objectivity, there’s nothing wrong with removing yourself from the situation.
 A toxic exchange can leave you feeling physically depleted and emotionally exhausted; if the above options aren't helping you deal with the difficult person, walk away.
 You don't have anything to prove to anyone; there’s no need to martyr yourself on the relationship battleground.
-You may have the best intentions for the exchange, but sometimes the most evolutionary option is to consciously withdraw from the interaction.
+You may have the best intentions for the exchange, but sometimes the most evolutionary option is to set boundaries and consciously withdraw from the interaction.
 This isn't about winning or losing, it's about stepping away from a toxic environment that’s dampening your spirit.
-Detach from the situation and trust the universe to work out the resolution.
+Detach from the difficult situation and trust the universe to work out the resolution.

 6. See the Experience as an Evolutionary Opportunity